 - R-2R ladder D/A converter.

 The resolution of a D/A converter is the number of states (2n) into which the full-scale range is divided or resolved.
 Here, n is the number of bits in the input digital word.
-The higher the number of bits, the better is the resolution.
+And we should remember that the higher the number of bits, the better is the resolution.
 An eight-bit D/A converter have 255 resolvable levels.
-It is said to have a percentage resolution of (1/255)×100=0.39% or simply an eight-bit resolution.
+It said to have a percentage resolution of (1/255)×100=0.39% or simply an eight-bit resolution.

 The accuracy of a D/A converter is the difference between the actual analogue output and the ideal expected output when a given digital input is applied.
 Sources of error include the gain error (or full-scale error), the offset error (or zero-scale error), nonlinearity errors and a drift of all these factors.